how do i grow beasn

 Most beans with the exception of fava (broad) will not survive in cold weather.
 Beans that have been grown in cool soil will germinate slower and are more prone to disease later in life.

-Sow the bean seeds 1 inch deep and 4 inches apart, the seeds will sprout in 5-10 days.
-When the beans have developed fruit big enough to enjoy its time to harvest them, make sure to pick the beans often as beans become less productive as summer wears on.
+Sow the bean seeds 1 inch deep at a spacing of 4 per square-foot.
+When the beans have developed fruit big enough to enjoy its time to harvest them, make sure to pick the beans often as beans become less productive as summer wears on

 For harvesting the beans, break or cut each stem holding a bean pod, but don’t pull the plant, you could break the vine.
-The best beans are the small and tender ones, so pick those and try not let the beans get to big because they will lost their best flavour.
+The best beans are the small and tender ones, so pick those and try not to let the beans get too big because that will signal the plant to stop producing.
 Regularly harvesting your beans will produce more and better tasting pods.

 A source iron, calcium, vitamin A & C